hcoles/pitest-site/quickstart/commandline.markdown

 ### \--jvmPath

-The path to tha java executable to be used to launch test with.
+The path to the java executable to be used to launch test with.
 If none is supplied defaults to the one pointed to by ```JAVA_HOME```.

 ### \--outputFormats